 If you want to save some money and avoid the crowds, it's your time to visit.

 October to January features mild weather like during the spring, but without Mardi Gras and Jazz Fest, the streets are a lot less jammed.
 Of course, that doesn't mean that it's a bad time to visit.
 It's a great time to visit, especially since hotel prices are still reasonable this time of year.

-October has the New Orleans Film Festival, one of the nation's premier film festivals, November has the Voodoo Music Experience featuring some of the biggest names in music entertainment.
+October has the New Orleans Film Festival, one of the nation's premier film festivals.
+Early November has the Voodoo Music Experience featuring some of the biggest names in music entertainment.
 December is Christmas New Orleans Style.
 January features the Sugar Bowl and the kickoff of Mardi Gras season.
 The first couple of weekends are a whole lot less crowded then the final weekend before Mardi Gras.
 Plus, you've never celebrated Halloween or New Years until you've celebrated them in New Orleans.

 Temperatures range from average highs of 79 degrees in October to 62 degrees in January, making it the perfect time to escape the cold temperatures up north and to spend time outdoors in New Orleans.

 There's really no bad time to visit New Orleans.
 You just have to factor in what's most important to you.
 Also, don't worry that there will be nothing to do if you come to New Orleans during the off or shoulder seasons, there's still lots to see and do in New Orleans, even on the rare quiet weekend.